jaateixeira/ScrapLogGit2Net/docs/scrapLog-documentation.md

 tensorflow/compiler/mlir/lite/quantization/stablehlo/quantization.cc
 ```

-What ScrapLogGit2Net does is parse these timestamps and associate developers that co-edited the same source-code file in a social network.
+What ScrapLogGit2Net does is to parse these timestamps and associate developers that co-edited the same source-code file in a social network.
 If two developers co-edit the same source-code file over time, we can assume that they cooperate with each other.
 A bit like scientists that co-author papers.

-Note the example year covers almost 10 years of commit logs in the TensorFlow project.
+Note that this example covers almost 10 years of commit logs in the TensorFlow project.
 It might be wise to narrow down the time window you want to analyze.

 ```
 git log --pretty=format:"==%an;%ae;%ad==" --name-only